Azerbaijani Popular Front Party: Transformation to political party

+After Elchibey's death in 2000, the party split into two wings, the reform wing led by Ali Kerimli and the classical wing led by Mirmahmud Miralioglu.

 Considering the dramatic and challenging situation facing PFA following the coup, Ali Karimli took the initiative by leading and protecting the organization from the attacks of the new regime from 1993 until 1997 and restoring its political power.
 In 1995, with the proposal of Ali Karimli and as a result of internal party discussions, the Popular Front of Azerbaijan was reorganized from a social-political movement into a political party.
 In the same year, the Popular Front Party of Azerbaijan (PFPA) managed to take seats in Parliament, and Ali Kerimli became a leader of the parliamentary party fraction.

 In 2000, after the death of PFPA Chairman Elchibey, Ali Karimli was elected Chairman of the Party.
 In the 2000 parliament elections, PFPA retook seats, and Ali Karimli was elected the leader of the opposition faction in parliament.

 The 2003 Azerbaijani presidential election in Azerbaijan fell short of international norms and standards.
 They were followed by another wave of repressions against the opposition.
 Consequently, PFPA first suggested and then proclaimed the unification of opposition as the surest means to free and fair elections.
 On 18 March 2005 Popular Front Party of Azerbaijan (PFPA) signed an agreement with other opposition parties to establish a united opposition bloc – "Freedom" - for participation in the parliamentary elections in November 2005.